ericholscher/ericholscher.com/site/blog/2019/sep/19/helping-first-time-conference-attendees-with-welcome-wagon.rst

-Helping First-Time Conference Attendees with the Welcome Wagon
+Using a Welcome Wagon to Help First-Time Conference Attendees
 ==============================================================

 You walk into the room and you're wearing the *wrong* thing.